husarms/coin-surfer/README.md

 # Surfers

 ## Simple Threshold Surfer
-The [simple threshold surfer](https://github.com/husarms/coin-surfer/blob/master/surfers/simple-threshold.ts) is the first iteration of this app and uses the difference between the 24-hour average price and current price.
+The [simple threshold surfer](https://github.com/husarms/coin-surfer/blob/master/surfers/simple-threshold.ts) is the first example iteration and uses the difference between the 24-hour average price and current price.

 Buy and sell thresholds are set manually as a percentage difference from the 24-hour average price.